Know your contractor BEFORE you buy windows or siding.

 It’s a good idea to see a previous installation or two if possible.
 There should be no problem getting addresses nearby so you can see the quality of their work.
 If you get resistance it may be that their work is not to the standard they are claiming.
 We’re happy to provide references for all areas in our region: Reno, Sparks, Carson City, Washoe Valley, Gardnerville, Fallon, Fernley and Lake Tahoe.

 It’s true that while there are major differences in product quality, there isn’t a lot of difference in BROCHURE quality!
 All the brochures are professionally made with painstaking detail to show the product at it’s ideal best.
-We think whether you spend $100 on a window or $1,000… that’s a lot of money and you should KNOW what you’re getting for that hard earned money.
+We think whether you spend $100 on a window or $1,000… that’s a lot of money and you should KNOW what you’re getting with no surprises.
 If they don’t bring the actual window, there’s probably a reason they don’t want you to see, touch and operate it before you to buy.
 We bring windows so you can operate, examine and compare.
 This way you can get the quality and value you want without guessing.

 How thorough is the bid?

-A quote or contract that reads “Replace all windows with new vinyl windows, double low-e glass, lifetime warranty” leaves a lot of gray area!
-Paperwork should include the brand and the specific series name, since many companies make a builder grade and a replacement grade.
-Other details that affect price: number of windows and their operations, frame color, grade of Low-e glass, glass thickness and strength, grid type/style, Argon gas.
+A quote or contract that reads “Replace all windows with new vinyl windows, double low-e glass, lifetime warranty” leaves a lot of gray area and room for mis-interpretation.
+Paperwork should include the brand and the specific series name.
+Since many companies make a builder grade and a replacement grade, it needs to be very clear what you’ve been shown and what you are getting.
+Other details that affect price: size of windows and their operations, frame color, grade of Low-e glass, glass thickness and strength, grid type/style, Argon gas.
 What method of installation?
-Do they clean the windows?
-Will they meet code for egress size in bedrooms and tempered in tubs, near doors, floors and stairs?
+Do they handle the blinds, move furniture, clean the new windows?
+Will they meet code for egress size in bedrooms and tempered safety glass where required?
 Will they put start/finish dates in writing?